 7. FIS Points

-Only competitors with active FIS code which they must indicate upon registration will be awarded MC and FIS points.
+The FIS Points Rules published on the FIS website are valid.
+Only competitors with an active FIS code which they must indicate upon registration will be awarded MC and FIS points.

-7. Prizes and Ceremonies
+8. Prizes and Ceremonies.

 The overall medals and trophies will be awarded immediately after the finish of the final competition.
-The monetary prizes will be transferred to the winners after the results of any doping tests have been received and the official result lists have been validated.
+The monetary prizes will be transferred to the winners after the results of doping tests have been received and the official result lists have been validated.